ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-taylor-series.md

 That said, most of the elementary functions we use in day to day mathematical parlance (i.e. $\tanh x$, $\log x$, $\sqrt x$, etc.) are analytic in some capacity if not entire.

 ## Taylor Polynomials
-The $n$th partial sum of this power series is called the **$k$-th order Taylor polynomial** of $f(x)$:
+The $k$th partial sum of this power series is called the **$k$th order Taylor polynomial** of $f(x)$:

 $$\sum_{n=0}^k \frac{f^{(n)}(a)}{n!}(x-a)^n=f(a)+f'(a)(x-a)+\cdots+\frac{f^{(k)}(a)}{k!}(x-a)^k$$

 In the same vein, the $k$th partial sum of a Maclaurin series is a $k$th order Maclaurin polynomial.

-Note that while a Taylor series requires a function to be infinitely differentiable, an $n$th degree Taylor polynomial only requires it to be $n$-times differentiable.
+Note that while a Taylor series requires a function to be infinitely differentiable, a $k$th degree Taylor polynomial only requires it to be $k$-times differentiable.

 ## Taylor's Theorem & Remainder
 Note that the higher the degree of the Taylor polynomial we take, the closer it is the actual function.
 Taylor's theorem quantifies this error, allowing us to make full use of Taylor polynomials for approximating the values of hard/impossible to compute functions.